PeteXC/blog/content/posts/how-to-create-aws-web-acl-rules-in-go.md

 }
 ```

-Note that Cloudfront WAFs [must be in us-east-1](https://docs.aws.amazon.com/waf/latest/developerguide/how-aws-waf-works.html) as of the writing of this article.
+Note that WAFs bound for Cloudfront distributions [must be in us-east-1](https://docs.aws.amazon.com/waf/latest/developerguide/how-aws-waf-works.html) at the writing of this article.

 ## Create a WAF